 SC 5 stitches into the next 5 holes

-Repeat from * above and continue to the end, taking note you will be 1 stitch shy of the very end.
+Repeat from * above and continue to the end, chain 1.

-For the second row and every row until the end you will repeat the above from the starting the row line but you will SC into the back loops only of your holes.
+For the second row and every row until the end you will repeat the above, but you will SC into the back loops only of your holes.
 This creates the raised ripple effect.

 The stitch is called ripple or chevron crochet if you need to look up any videos.